GenomaGames/genoma-invaders/_tutorials/01-getting-started-with-unity-2d-game-development.md

 ![Player](../assets/lesson-01/Player.png)

 And put it into the project.
-You can do it by dragging it into the [**Project window**](https://docs.unity3d.com/2020.1/Documentation/Manual/ProjectView.html) or placing it with your operating system file explorer into the project `Assets` directory.
+You can do it by dragging it into the [**Project window**](https://docs.unity3d.com/2020.1/Documentation/Manual/ProjectView.html) or placing it with your operating system file explorer into the project `Assets` folder.
 Place it under `Assets/Genoma Invaders/Player/Player.png`.

 Let assign the Player sprite to the Player Game Object in the Scene: